monarc-project/stats-service/docs/command-line-interface.rst

       --name TEXT  Organization name (or UUID)
       --help       Show this message and exit.

-Actually here an organization name must be specified which is unique.
+Actually an organization name must be specified and is unique.
-Maybe we should use a UUID instead?
+*Maybe we should use a UUID instead?*

 Example: